-It was agreed that for 2023, two US (Jessica Crance and one other) and 2 Japanese researchers (Hiroto Murase and Isamu Yoshimura) would participate.
-It was noted that the final names of US personnel would be provided in the near future but that they would likely be either from AFSC or SWFSC.
-The workshop agreed that Hiroto Murase would be the cruise leader in 2023.
+It was agreed that two US (Jessica Crance and one other) and two Japanese researchers (Hiroto Murase and Isamu Yoshimura) would participate in the 2023 cruise.
+It was noted that the final names of US personnel would be provided in the near future, but that they would likely be either from AFSC or SWFSC.
+The meeting agreed that Hiroto Murase would be the Cruise Leader in 2023.